Sequence-Selection-Based Constellation Shaping for Nonlinear Channels: Probabilistic Constellation Shaping for Nonlinear Channels

 Sequence selection is implemented as a rejection sampling algorithm, as in Fig.\,\ref{fig:seqsel}.
 An unbiased source generates sequences $\mathbf{x}$ of $n$ 4D symbols, with unbiased probability $p_{u}(\mathbf{x})$, e.g., with uniform distribution or probabilistic shaping.
 Given $\mathbf{x}$, a selection metric (or cost function) $\lambda(\mathbf{x})$ is evaluated, and the sequence is accepted and used for transmission if the metric is below a certain threshold $\gamma_{\lambda}$.
 Note that in this case both amplitudes and signs are shaped by the selection.
 The acceptance rate $\eta$ is estimated as $\eta=N_{a}/N_{p}$, with $N_{a}$ and $N_{p}$ being the number of accepted and proposed sequences.
 The use of the biased source in Fig.\,\ref{fig:seqsel} induces a loss in information, because a smaller set of all possible sequences is used.
 This loss is accounted for in the achievable information rate (AIR) as

-where $\text{AIR}_{u}$ is the AIR according to the unbiased source $p_{u}(\mathbf{x})$ and the second term is the loss due to selection \cite[Eq.
+where $\text{AIR}_{u}$ is the AIR according to the unbiased source $p_{u}(\mathbf{x})$ and the second term is the loss due to selection \cite[eq.
 (8)]{secondini2022new}.
+We refer to the procedure described above as ``ideal'' sequence selection, meaning that it is not conceived for a practical implementation (in contrast with the more practical sequence selection schemes described in Section~\ref{subsec:Practical-implementation-seqsel}) but, rather, just as a way to estimate the AIR.
 The effectiveness of sequence selection depends on the selection metric $\lambda(\mathbf{x})$, as well as on the unbiased distribution $p_{u}(\mathbf{x})$, on the sequence length $n$, and on the acceptance rate $\eta$.
-In our case, to assess the potential of nonlinear shaping and understand how much can be achieved, we use the average NLI metric described in \cite[Sec.
-V.C]{secondini2022new}, which estimates the NLI in a single-channel noiseless scenario, averaging over the impact of adjacent sequences to account for inter-block NLI.
-For more details about sequence selection, we refer to \cite{secondini2022new}.
-We refer to this as \emph{ideal} sequence selection, where ideal refers to the fact that this is not a practically implementable transmission technique (in contrast with more practical schemes described later).
+In the ideal sequence selection case, to assess the potential of shaping for the nonlinear channels and understand how much can be achieved, we use the average NLI metric \cite[eq.
+(12)]{secondini2022new}, computed according to the algorithm described in \cite[Sec.
+V-C]{secondini2022new}.
+Though generally suboptimal in terms of AIR maximization,\footnote{The derivation of optimal and suboptimal metrics for the maximization of (\ref{eq:air}) is discussed in \cite[Sec.
+III-D]{secondini2022new}.
+For instance, it is shown that in the linear regime, when the NLI becomes irrelevant and the AIR maximization problem is usually complemented with an average-power constraint, the sequence energy would be a more meaningful metric.} the metric provides an accurate estimate of the NLI in a single-channel scenario, including the average impact of inter-block NLI due to adjacent sequences, and is a good selection metric in the nonlinear regime when an AWGN decoding metric is employed at the receiver \cite[Sec.
+III-D]{secondini2022new}.
+Within the validity limits of a first-order regular perturbation, the NLI metric scales cubically with the optical power.
+Thus, there is no need to compute the metric at the actually employed launch power, since the ranking induced by the metric on a set of sequences is approximately independent of it \cite{secondini2022new}.

+Ideal sequence selection provides an AIR, hence a lower bound to the capacity of the channel under consideration.
+Ideally, with infinite computation capabilities, sequence selection would allow to capture the ultimate potential of shaping in the nonlinear regime, when the acceptance rate tends to zero, the sequence length to infinity, and the metric is perfect.
+Conversely, ideal sequence selection serves as an upper bound to the performance of its practical implementations---discussed in the next sections---with the same characteristics (e.g., acceptance rate, sequence length), and will be used to infer conclusions about probabilistic shaping in the nonlinear regime.